 Fundamental investors introduce the common pitfalls of quantitative trading, such as curve fitting and data mining.
-Strategies should take an ideas-first approach an exploit a market anomaly that makes sense and not something discovered in the data like “Microsoft moves up on Mondays”.
-There’s plenty of literature on this site and also elsewhere about the risks of overfitting and parameter optimization, so I won’t elaborate on them any further here.
+Strategies should take an ideas-first approach and exploit a market anomaly that makes sense and not something discovered in the data like “Microsoft moves up on Mondays”.
+There’s plenty of literature on this site and elsewhere about the risks of overfitting and parameter optimization, so I won’t elaborate on them further here.

 Why I am a Quantamental Investor